vaconingham/mqtt-mosquitto/README.md

 2. Run the "mock" MQTT client: `python3 test_client.py`
 3. Start the Django server: `python3 manage.py runserver`
 4. Ensure logs are working correctly.
 This can be either seeing output in log files or in the console.
+5. Visit 127.0.0.1/client and enter the client_name, which can be found in the Django admin console or in the test_client.py file.

 ### Important Notes:
 - Further development and configuration is required.
 Current broker does not have SSL enabled, client authentication, messages are unencrypted, and no data, log, or PID files have been created.